Ghulam Ishaq Khan Institute of Engineering Sciences and Technology: Location

-Its campus is in the mountains of Tarbela and Gadoon-Amazai, and is a residential campus with accommodation for students.

 Landmarks

 Clock tower

-Clock Tower, (Landmark of Ghulam Ishaq Khan, aka LoGIK in short), is located in Ghulam Ishaq Khan Institute of Engineering Sciences and Technology, Topi, Khyber Pakhtunkhwa, Pakistan.
-Amidst all the picturesque buildings of the institute stands erect the Clock Tower in all its glory.
+Clock Tower is a landmark of Ghulam Ishaq Khan, aka LoGIK in short.
 The clock tower can be seen from almost everywhere in the institute and has clocks on all four of its sides.
 It is the tallest structure in the area visible for many miles, and it provides a view of Tarbela Dam and the surrounding areas of Topi.
 It unites the institute on one time, and the student community is particularly fond of it.

 Central Library

 Initially, the library was housed in the Faculty of Metallurgy and Material Engineering (now Faculty of Material Science and Engineering).
 The construction of the main library building was started and completed in 1996.
 It is a stately three-story building, situated at the foothill of hills near Tarbela Dam.

 Agha Hasan Abedi Auditorium

 The Agha Hasan Abedi (AHA) Auditorium is named after Agha Hasan Abedi.
 It occupies the central place in the campus.
 It has a seating capacity of 535, and is a venue of conferences, seminars, debates, declamation contests, concerts, and other such functions.